Updated December 2021. This measure is not approved for 2022. Changes for 2021 are indicated in red.

 Numerator: Patients who received antibiotics before or after intravitreal injections (same day).

-- No scoring benchmark currently exists for this QCDR measure.
+No scoring benchmark currently exists for this measure.

-- If at least 20 physicians report the measure on at least 60 percent of qualifying patients and at least 20 patients, CMS will develop a scoring benchmark using data collected during the 2018 reporting year.
+If at least 20 physicians report the measure on at least 70% of qualifying patients and at least 20 patients, CMS will develop a scoring benchmark using data collected during the 2020 reporting year.

 This measure has been developed by the H. Dunbar Hoskins Jr. MD Center for Quality Eye Care of the American Academy of Ophthalmology.
 The measure is not a clinical guideline and does not establish a medical standard.
 It has not been tested in all possible applications.